ampproject/amphtml/extensions/amp-story/amp-story.md

 where `page-id` refers to the unique id of an `amp-story-page`.
 You can also use the fragment parameter and the `page-id` value like an anchor link in some use cases.
 See [Integration with Sidebar for Stories](#integration-with-sidebar-for-stories) for an example.

-### Sharing a Specific Story Page

-With the branching feature, users will have the option to share the story from the page they are currently seeing.
-If a user selects the option to share from the page they are currently seeing, the URL generated will be in the form described above.

-[tip type="important"]
-**Important**, this may expose the `amp-story-page` ids to the user.
-[/tip]

 ## Integration with Sidebar for Stories

-The use of `amp-sidebar` is supported for use within `amp-story`.
-See the [Sidebar for Stories documentation](https://amp.dev/documentation/components/amp-sidebar?format=websites#sidebar-for-stories) for information on limitations and caveats.
+`amp-story` supports the use of `amp-sidebar` with a few limitations and caveats.
+See the [Sidebar for Stories documentation](https://amp.dev/documentation/components/amp-sidebar?format=websites#sidebar-for-stories) for more details.

 By using both branching features and `amp-sidebar`, you can create stories that have a table of contents.
 To do this, make use of URL fragment parameter.

-An example follows.
-We add an `amp-sidebar` that has in it both a table of contents and out-links to other links of interest.
+The following example demonstrates a table of contents inside of an `amp-sidebar`.
+The table of contents has a link to a specific story page, and and out-link to a different website.

 ```html
 <amp-story id="story" standalone>